Nevada will use COVID funds to set up treatment centers

 The state will allocate $19.6 million for centers to dispense monoclonal antibody treatments.

-CARSON CITY – Nevada will use $19.6 million in federal COVID relief funds to stand up new monoclonal antibody treatment centers for people with mild to moderate COVID-19 symptoms in a move to expand access to the treatments and curb costs, hospitalizations and deaths.
+CARSON CITY — Nevada will use $19.6 million in federal COVID relief funds to set up new standalone monoclonal antibody treatment centers for people with mild to moderate COVID-19 symptoms in a move to expand access to the treatments and curb costs, hospitalizations and deaths.

 The legislature’s Interim Finance Committee approved the move Tuesday along with a $1.9 million outlay in relief aid to fund residential treatment for children in Clark County with intense mental health needs.